angular/angular/src/lib/input/README.md

 The valid `type` attribute values are any supported by your browser, with the exception of `file`, `checkbox` and `radio`.
 File inputs aren't supported for now, while check boxes and radio buttons have their own components.

+## Placeholder

+A placeholder is an indicative text displayed in the input zone when the input does not contain text.
+When text is present, the indicative text will float above this input zone.

+You can set the `floatingPlaceholder` attribute to `false` to hide the indicative text instead when text is present in the input.

+You can specify a placeholder for the input in one of two ways; either using the `placeholder` attribute, or using an `<md-placeholder>` directive in the `<md-input>`.
+Using both will raise an error.

 ## Prefix and Suffix